ddnexus/pagy/docs/extras/support.md

 Automatic incremental pagination (sometimes referred as infinite-scroll pagination) is a UI-less pagination that loads the next page at the end of the listing with an AJAX call.

-A simple example about how to implement can use the same example for the [Incremental](#navlessincremental) above with just a couple of changes:
+We can implement it by using the same [Incremental example](#navlessincremental) above with just a couple of changes:

-Hide the link in `_next_link.html.slim` by adding a style tag:
+1. Hide the link in `_next_link.html.erb` by adding a style attribute:

 ```erb
 <%== pagy_next_link(@pagy, 'More...', 'id="next_link" style="display: none;"') %>
 ```

-Then the following javascript would take care of clicking the link when the page get loaded/resized/scrolled , so to keep the page filled with results, one page at a time:
+2. Add a javascript that will click the link when the listing-bottom appear in the viewport on load/resize/scroll.
+It will keep the page filled with results, one page at a time:

 ```js
 var loadNextPage = function(){